 Review and Rating of The Bandit in New Braunfels

 The Bandit is demanding but it's fair and each hole is different from the others - giving the course lots of character and personality.
 And the second time you play The Bandit, you should find it a little easier.
+The marshall will most likely advise you to move up a set of tee boxes the first time you play the course - it plays up to 500 yards longer than the scorecard.

-The front nine is very pretty and most holes require good club selection and course management.
+The front nine is pretty and most holes require good club selection and course management.
 Water on 5 holes, natural hazards, and rolling hills add challenge and make this a very fun nine.
 The Bandit's back nine is outstanding and includes: rolling hills, dramatic elevation changes, some very challenging holes, blind shots, water on 8 holes, and doglegs - they just don't get much better than this nine.

 The Bandit also has a great stay and play package.
 The Lodges at The Bandit has 2 and 3 bedroom nicely appointed and fully equipped condos that overlook the 10th fairway available for a stay and play.
 Read our review of The Lodges at The Bandit to learn more.